Big Island route list logo TABLE 3

 miles

-State route 2000 See listing above, after State route 200 Ala Mauna Saddle Road listing
+State route 2000 See listing above, after State route 200 Saddle Road listings

 No route number Mauna Kea